How to Become a Tour Pilot in Hawaii - Steps, Reqs, Pay, Insider Info

 Baseline Info

-• Conduct air tours on Kauai, safely flying their aircraft and guests
+• They conduct air tours on Kauai, safely flying their aircraft and guests

 An Average Day (8 hours)